 For fantasy and science fiction, we almost always have to deal with questions of power for our reader.
 So if a protagonist is a young wizard like Harry Potter, the core question becomes, “What is the right use of power?”
 In short, science fiction and fantasy always have to deal with ethics.

 I know that some writers suggest that in the future, morality will be irrelevant.
 This is a philosophy that has been put forward by a number of agnostic or atheistic futurists in science fiction, but I suspect that writers who believe this will instead find their own work to be irrelevant in the future—completely forgotten despite their literary panache.

 Yet we are also herd animals with a need to mate and rear children over a lifetime, and so we must sacrifice our own wants for the betterment of society.
-We go to work each day and earn our daily bread.
-We struggle to find time to play with our children.
-We give up a day of fishing in order to spend time with a spouse.
+Of course we go to work each day and earn our daily bread.
+Perhaps we struggle to find time to play with our children.
+Maybe we just give up a day of fishing in order to spend time with a spouse.
 We let an old woman take the parking stall closer to the door at the grocery store.

-We are all angels and demons.
+Everyone has inner angels and demons with the capacity to be one or the other.
 Thus, on a daily basis we are thrust into this eternal war of self vs. society, and we struggle to figure out how to live comfortably within a moral framework.

 So the moral question is the core of science fiction and fantasy.